Tutuchan/languageserver/README.md

 To add a new functionality:
 + update `capabilities.R` with the new capability options if needed and uncomment the line in ServerCapabilities,
 + update the associated function in `handlers-langfeatures.R`,
++ create or update the underlying code,
++ reinstall the package with `devtools::install()`, run the server in debug mode in a separate terminal window,
++ reload the VSCode window (`Cmd+Shift+P` on Mac OS) and check the messages in the server + the behaviour in VSCode.